Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 *What can you do to improve the total time it takes to obtain your permits?
 You can use our submittal guidelines and other informative handouts to ensure that you have included all the information necessary for your permit review.

-For information on registering to vote, please see the Registering to Vote Page.
+For information on registering to vote, visit the Registering to Vote Page.
 For other information related to voting, please see the Voting & Voter Services page.

 Yes.
 For more information, see our Pet Licenses page.